Mehdilotfi7/Mica/docs/src/examples.md

 ### Model

-We apply Mocha to a **first-principles thermal model** of the generator (adapted from Zhang et al., 2020), which relates generator temperature to wind speed and ambient temperature through thermal resistance and loss dynamics.
+We apply Mica to a **first-principles thermal model** of the generator (adapted from Zhang et al., 2020), which relates generator temperature to wind speed and ambient temperature through thermal resistance and loss dynamics.
 The model simulates how heat is generated and dissipated during turbine operation.

 Segment-specific parameters (`θ₁–θ₄`) represent thermal resistance and cooling dynamics, while non-segment-specific parameters (e.g., copper losses) remain constant across time.

 ### Change Point Detection

-Mocha detects change points by monitoring structural shifts in the estimated model parameters.
+Mica detects change points by monitoring structural shifts in the estimated model parameters.
 The optimization uses a custom objective function based on simulation accuracy, evaluated by comparing model-predicted temperatures with observed SCADA signals.

 Each change point marks a period of altered thermal behavior, potentially corresponding to: